binomed/binomed_docs/Prez/CursusSpeaker/assets/markdown/prez_google.md

 <div class="copyrights white">esprit ciné</div>

 Notes:
-Every body know the Murphy law that say that everything that could go wrong will go wrong one day !
+Every body know the Murphy law which say that everything that could go wrong will go wrong one day !

 So you always have to have a backup plan.
 You could use the technic of screen recording or having steps prepares.
 In short, it is important to be prepare to this eventuality.